ajitrajasekharan/ajitrajasekharan.github.io/_posts/2021-01-02-my-first-post.md

 ---

+_Model predictions for phrase structure cue harvested from biomedical model can be [tested here](https://huggingface.co/ajitrajasekharan/biomedical).
+Note these predictions do not include [CLS] predictions which are in practice just as useful as model predictions for the masked position_

 _Code for this approach is available [here on Github](https://github.com/ajitrajasekharan/unsupervised_NER)_

 _This article was also published in [Deep dive section of Towards Data Science](https://towardsdatascience.com/ssl-could-avoid-supervised-learning-fd049a27cd1b)_